 - Noise.
 Hand in hand with all the massaging jets, bubblers, and rollers is the noise generated by such apparatus.
 If you get a model that is super noisy other people in the room could get annoyed with you.
 It will also make watching your that latest TV series show that is your favorite that much harder to hear.

 - Use with Salts.
-Some foot baths allow the use of salts and other solubles while other models could be damaged by the use of them.
-It is important to check out the manufacturers instructions before dumping anything into your new foot bath and ruining it after the first bath.
+Some footbaths allow the use of salts and other solubles while other models could be damaged by the use of them.
+It is important to check out the manufacturer’s instructions before dumping anything into your new foot bath and ruining it after the first bath.
 If you can use salts with your foot spa, you can check out the video below for a great recipe!

 - Size.
-Most of these models are okay for up to a men’s size 12, but if you have extra large feet you want to read the product specs carefully.
-Some products have maximum foot width and length sizes to ensure the optimal user experience
+Most of these models are okay for up to a men’s size 12, but if you have extra-large feet you want to read the product specs carefully.
+Some products have a maximum foot width and length sizes to ensure the optimal user experience